Pages

 Some Things Don't Go Out of Fashion

-Of all the bits of wisdom he'd share, he'd repeat his unwavering belief that if they didn't do military service, every person should spend at least a year in retail after they left school.
+Of all those bits of wisdom he'd share, he'd repeat his unwavering belief that if they hadn't done military service, every person should spend at least a year in retail before choosing their lifelong career.

 In retail, Coy argued, you meet all sorts of people, both as customers and co-workers.
 And especially managers.
-You have to learn how to make your own way, how to educate yourself on the merits of a product, and how to share what you've learned with a person who may have had, until that point, no interest at all in what you wanted to sell them.
+You have to learn personal initiative, be willing to educate yourself on the merits of any product, and how to share what you've learned with a person who may have had, up until that point, no interest at all in what you wanted to sell them.

 And, perhaps most importantly, Coy taught that you weren't going to sell everybody what you wanted to sell them.
-But selling or not selling wasn't as important as how you did it.
-Whether you sold them or not, Coy would always preach that you should conduct yourself with enough integrity so that you could go home with a clear conscience, get a good night's sleep, and get up the next day to do it all over again.
+Which means selling or not selling isn't as important as how you do it.
+Whether you sold them or not, Coy would always preach that you should conduct yourself with enough integrity so that you could go home at the end of the day with a clear conscience, so that you could get a good night's sleep, so that you could get up the next day to do it all over again.

 Maybe not the most profound words anybody's ever said.